 Determine rental strategy

 With all of the real estate data you gathered, it’s time to decide whether you want to pursue short-term or long-term rentals.
 Websites like VRBO and Airbnb allow individual homeowners to rent like a hotel in popular locations.
-Alternatively, you can hire a property manager and let them secure a 6-month or one year lease.
+Alternatively, you can hire a property manager, from a property management firm and let them secure a 6-month or one year lease.
 Property investment services can advise you on the best strategy based off of your income goals.

 Renting a property like a hotel can generate more income, but it requires a lot of hands-on work.
 You’ll need to be available to manage the social media, provide keys to renters, and solve any problems firsthand.
 Having a tenant who rents for a year won’t require daily or weekly service for linens or a hands-on social media presence.
 Because you’ve already lived in the house, it’s likely ready to rent without necessary renovations or repairs.